General

 Our mission is to contribute to the development, upliftment, and self-sustainability of Afghan society.
 We place a special emphasis on women and children through professional engagement in sectors like education, agriculture, livelihood, food security, and other community development programs.

-ASPS has a strong presence and operational coverage across Afghanistan, including the Central, Eastern, Southern, Western, Northern, and Northeastern regions.
+ASPSO has a strong presence and operational coverage across Afghanistan, including the Central, Eastern, Southern, Western, Northern, and Northeastern regions.
 Our head office is located in Kabul.

 Yes.
 Gender equality and providing humanitarian assistance to women and children are central to our organizational goals.
 We have strict measures in place for child safeguarding, gender-based violence, and child protection, and our mission emphasizes creating a self-sustaining Afghan society with a special focus on these groups.